PurpleLethargy/.github/profile/README.md

 # Hi there, I’m PurpleLethargy! 👋💜

 Welcome to my GitHub profile!
-I’m a hobbyist coder passionate about learning **cybersecurity** and diving into the world of **AI/ML**.
-I love exploring open source projects, tinkering with new tech, and looking at open source projects.
+I’m a hobbyist coder passionate about learning **cybersecurity** and diving into the world of learning Rust!
+I love exploring open source projects, tinkering with new tech, and looking at open source projects (idk).

 ## 🛠️ Tech Stack & Tools
 - **Languages:** Python, JavaScript, HTML, CSS, Skript